ozancaglayan/jupyterhub-installation/README.md

 ## JupyterHub configuration

 Here I provide the shell commands that I used to create a JupyterHub configuration that suits my needs.
-For further configuration details, you may want to visit the related [website](https://jupyterhub.readthedocs.io/en/latest/getting-started.html).
+For further configuration details, you may want to visit JupyterHub's [documentation](https://jupyterhub.readthedocs.io/en/latest/getting-started.html).

 Note that since our server will only be used for educational purposes and will not be accessible from outside of the university, I choosed to go with plain HTTP which is normally **not recommended**.
 For supporting HTTPS, please [check here](https://jupyterhub.readthedocs.io/en/latest/getting-started.html#ssl-encryption).